joomla/Manual/versioned_docs/version-5.1/accessibility/index.md

 Further Reading
 =============
-Detailled information espcially for developers can be found for example here: https://www.w3.org/WAI/tips/developing/
+Detailed information espcially for developers can be found for example here: https://www.w3.org/WAI/tips/developing/